kriti0313/sample-store-analysis/README.md

 # sample-store-analysis

-howcases the creation of a visually appealing dashboard using Power BI for exploratory data analysis on a sample super store.
+Showcases the creation of a visually appealing dashboard using Power BI for exploratory data analysis on a sample super store.
 The aim is to identify target features that can help increase profits.
 The dashboard includes several key elements:

 1)A donut chart displaying sales count by region.
 2)A stacked column chart showing sales and profit counts for each category (office supplies, technology, and furniture).